 Community workforce housing has been an issue in Park City since the early 1990s.
 In 1995 Park City adopted its first set of housing policies defining incentives to create and preserve affordable housing.
 Today, Park City promotes quality housing opportunities for persons of all economic levels as a key element of community sustainability.
-There are more than 400 units of deed restricted affordable rental and ownership housing in Park City.
+Key information and reports are linked below:

 2012 Housing Assessment & Plan